Priyadarsini-0303/zomato/README.md

 # zomato
-clone webpage of zomato using html,css
+Clone webpage of zomato using html,css.
 This project contains the html part with advanced css.